isolver/ioHub/docs/iohub/quickstart.rst

 	#
 	myWin = FullScreenWindow(display)

-	# We will read some of the ioHub DIsplay device settings and store
+	# We will read some of the ioHub Display device settings and store
 	# them in local variables for future use.
 	#
 	# Get the pixel width and height of the Display the full screen Window has been created on.